They Will Kill You Logo

 Suggest an update

-Stephen Oladimeji K. Akinmurele was born on March 16, 1978, in Nigeria.
-He had a Nigerian father and a white British mother.
-In 1988, when Akinmurele was ten years old, he and his mother moved to the Isle of Man.
-This was a significant change in his life.
-After living on the Isle of Man for some time, he later moved to Blackpool, England, where he worked as a barman.
+Stephen Oladimeji K. Akinmurele was born on March 16, 1978, in Nigeria to a Nigerian father and a white British mother.
+When he was ten years old, in 1988, he and his mother relocated to the Isle of Man, a British Crown dependency in the Irish Sea.
+He later moved to Blackpool, England, where he worked as a barman.
+Despite an unassuming appearance and polite manner, those who knew him later described him as emotionally unstable and prone to erratic behavior.

 Like what you're reading?